by Karen A Boudrie

 Topics: Fifth District, Homicide

-The NOPD is asking for the public’s assistance in identifying a subject wanted in connection with a homicide that occurred last night (May 16, 2023) in the 1900 block of North Broad.
+The NOPD is asking for the public's assistance in locating a person of interest in a homicide investigation.

 by Aaron E. Looney